 A construction CRM consolidates all project data— bids, schedules, client communications, team assignments, financials— into a single system with real-time visibility.
 It replaces the scattered information currently spread across email, multiple spreadsheets, and team members' heads.

-According to NetSuite, CRM systems consolidate data that was previously scattered throughout multiple business applications into a single location, eliminating inconsistency and redundancy.
+According to NetSuite5, CRM systems consolidate data that was previously scattered throughout multiple business applications into a single location, eliminating inconsistency and redundancy.
 In practical terms, that means your estimator, your project manager, and your office manager are all looking at the same numbers.
 No more "which version are we using?" conversations.

-Feature: Data entry | Spreadsheet: Manual, error-prone | Construction CRM: Automated, validated
+| Data entry | Manual, error-prone | Automated, validated |

-Feature: Version control | Spreadsheet: Multiple copies, no audit trail | Construction CRM: Single source of truth, full history
+| Version control | Multiple copies, no audit trail | Single source of truth, full history |

-Feature: Real-time updates | Spreadsheet: Snapshot in time (whoever saved last) | Construction CRM: Live data, accessible by all
+| Real-time updates | Snapshot in time (whoever saved last) | Live data, accessible by all |

-Feature: Reporting | Spreadsheet: Hours of manual assembly | Construction CRM: Instant dashboards
+| Reporting | Hours of manual assembly | Instant dashboards |

-Feature: Scalability | Spreadsheet: Breaks at complexity | Construction CRM: Built for multi-project coordination
+| Scalability | Breaks at complexity | Built for multi-project coordination |

-Feature: Mobile access | Spreadsheet: Limited or none | Construction CRM: On-site access from any device
+| Mobile access | Limited or none | On-site access from any device |

 Who uses the CRM in a construction firm: